ueberdosis/tiptap/docs/src/docPages/guide/menus.md

 </button>
 ```

 This toggles the `.is-active` class accordingly and works for nodes and marks.
-You can even check for specific attributes, here is an example with the [`Highlight`](/api/marks/highlight) mark, that ignores different attributes:
+You can even check for specific attributes.
+Here is an example with the [`Highlight`](/api/marks/highlight) mark, that ignores different attributes:

 ```js
 editor.isActive('highlight')